Nomendi6/create-docs/README.md

 - Create module dependency documentation using dependency-cruiser static code analysis.

+### Installation

+- Install the package with pip:

+        pip install create_doc

+- Define the following environment variables:

+        OPENAI_API_KEY: Your OpenAI API key

+- Install the following tools used by the processors:
+  - Install dependency-cruiser in the project you want to analyze

+        npm install dependency-cruiser

+  - or install dependency-cruiser globally to use it in other projects (it will show some warnings during processing

+        npm install -g dependency-cruiser

 ### Usage

 - Initialize a project with the following command: